hiimjustin000/MoreObjectInfo/README.md

 # More Object Info
-A mod that adds more object properties to the object info text in the level editor.
+A mod that adds more object info to the level editor.

 # Features
 - Extra object properties in the object info selection text, which can be enabled or disabled in the mod's settings